-What’s so beautiful about God’s seasonal timing is that He not only gave me back my painting, as I started lessons while my youngest were in high school, but He also opened a door for writing, creating a product line, and more than I ever imagined in my 20s and 30s.
+What’s so beautiful about God’s seasonal timing is that He not only gave back the opportunity to paint as I started lessons while my youngest kids were in high school, but He also opened a door for writing, creating a product line, and more than I ever imagined in my 20s and 30s.
 Decades of parenting had matured me.
 Silently I had acquired wisdom.
 In those unseen hours and days of mundane toil and work, peppered with failures and begging prayers, God was quietly, steadily building endurance (James 1:3) and faith (Hebrews 11:1) and the knowledge of Him (Ephesians 1:17).

-And best of all, I have zero regrets that I’m leaving my children too often, missing ballgames because I’m off speaking to a group of women, or struggling in my marriage because my ministry is demanding more and more of my time.
+And best of all, I have zero regrets about leaving my children too often, missing ballgames because I was off speaking to a group of women, or struggling in my marriage because my ministry was demanding more and more of my time.
 However, I still pay attention to my marriage today.
 I choose to keep my husband and our relationship a priority so we grow and thrive together.
 Even after 45 years there is no autopilot.

 I said earlier that I have a few observations.
 Not answers, remember?